-4.2 Theory of change
+4.3 Theory of change

-A theory of change will be developed in a stakeholder workshop for Accommodation provision as currently envisaged.
+The service provider must develop a theory of change for SDIPs as currently envisaged which will be consulted in a stakeholder workshop.
 The evaluation should analyse how this theory of change is working and propose changes, with a final revised theory of change tested in the validation workshop and outlined in the final reports.
 The costs of the workshop will be covered by DPME.

-4.3 Analysis of current Accommodation Provision and annual reports
+4.4 Analysis of current SDIPs and annual reports

-Much basic monitoring data is available.
-The service provider should analyse current trends to look at quality, and annual reports to identify what has been implemented.
-This should provide quantitative analysis of the plans and their implementation.
-There should also be a survey to get a broad view across departments on their views of how accommodation provision can be improved.
+Basic monitoring data is available.
+The service provider must analyse current trends on annual reports to look at quality and identify what has been implemented.
+There must also be a survey to get a broad view across departments on their views of how SDIPs can be improved.
+This should provide quantitative and qualitative analysis of the plans and their implementation.